 2. The Picpoul de Pinet bottle is called a Neptune

 Since 1995, Picpoul de Pinet must be in a sleek green bottle.
-Up close, you will find it has three symbols on the glass: the waves of the sea around the neck of the bottle, the cross of it’s home region of the Languedoc-Roussillon, and columns along the base of the bottle as a nod to Roman Doric columns.
+Up close, you will find it has three symbols on the glass: the waves of the sea around the neck of the bottle; the cross of its home in the region of Languedoc-Roussillon; and, columns along the base of the bottle as a nod to Roman Doric columns.
 It must have all three to be a real Picpoul de Pinet.

 3. The “Picquepoul” was originally a black grape

 Piquepoul is the white grape of Picpoul de Pinet.
 Pinet is the town.
 Stay with me.
 Picpoul de Pinet may be a white grape today, but records in the 1300s suggest it has changed its identity over the centuries by genetic mutation.

 4. Picpoul vs the zombie apocalypse